 Gift by NRI to Resident Indian or Vice-Versa: NRI Gift Deed Format

 Another very important aspect while sending or receiving gifts is keeping a record of the same through gift deeds.
 Signing a gift deed and keeping them safe can help you to avoid major issues in the future.
-Many NRIs often look for a simple gift deed format that they can copy and use, to get one for yourself click on the button below and get into our inbox.
+Many NRIs often look for a simple gift deed format that they can copy and use, let us know if you need one.